Rickie D. Moore, Chairperson

 The Christian service component is designed to occur throughout a student’s time at Lee.

 Any student who majors within the Department of Christian Ministries or the Department of Theology does not follow the same pattern as the rest of the university.
-To fulfill their Religion Core, majors within the School of Religion take the following courses: BIBL- 101, BIBL-102, RELG-200, Christian service component, THEO-230 and THEO-231.
-The other hours are combined within the biblical or theological electives in all School of Religion disciplines, and therefore School of Religion majors do not obtain a minor in religion.
-The Religion Core seeks to equip students with a wellrounded grasp of biblical and theological foundations (BIBL-101/111, BIBL-102/110 and THEO-230), as well as an understanding of their practical applications (THEO-231).
+To fulfill their Religion Core, majors within the School of Religion take the following courses: BIBL- 101, BIBL-102, RELG-200, Christian service component, THEO-250, THEO-251, and THEO-231.
+These hours are combined within the biblical or theological electives in all School of Religion disciplines, and therefore School of Religion majors do not obtain a minor in religion.
+The Religion Core seeks to equip students with a well-rounded grasp of biblical and theological foundations, as well as an understanding of their practical applications (THEO-231).
 Additionally, the Religion Core introduces students to the concept of Christian service (RELG- 200) and its application through experience (a two credit hour Christian service component that includes eight service units with each unit representing approximately 10 hours of actual service).
 Transfer students will complete one service unit per semester at Lee.
 Questions regarding service should be directed to the Leonard Center.
 The goal of the Religion Core is to nurture students to think critically about their faith and to engage the needs of others because of their faith.

 Programs of Study